Level-2/Maphper/README.md

 echo 'Total number of blogs is ' . count($blogs);
 ```

 This will count the total number of blogs in the table.
-To count the blogs with a specific categoryId:
+You can also count filtered results:

 ```php
 //Count the number of blogs in category 3